vLLM¶

 # Triton building:

-cd /path_to/triton-3.0.0/triton/python;
+cd /path_to/triton-3.0.0/triton/python

-export LLVM_BUILD_DIR=/path_to/llvm-main/llvm-project/build;
+export LLVM_BUILD_DIR=/path_to/llvm-main/llvm-project/build

 pip wheel .